-A pharmacist at Pfizer will randomly allocate 8 letter codes to azithromycin and 10 other letter coders to placebo.
+A data manager at RTI International, an external partner for data support services, will randomly allocate 8 letter codes to azithromycin and 10 other letter coders to placebo and transmit the trial code to a pharmacist at Pfizer.
 Study drugs will be labelled with these letter codes.
 For each cluster, we will use bottles with two letter codes, one for visits between January and June and the other one for visits between July and December.
 Thus, there will be a total of 9 two-letter study drug regimens, of which 3 will be allocated to control (both letter codes for placebo), 2 will be for azi-quarterly (both letter codes for azithromycin) and 4 will be for azi-biannual (one letter code for placebo, the other one for azithromycin).